 - As appropriate, update your logo from 1 January 2018 – for instance on your website, staff intranet and via social media, as well as on materials you are printing to come out during 2018.
 These changes should be easy to make and should not involve additional costs.
 Moreover, they are not compulsory.

 You can of course organise different events and initiatives.
-It would be helpful if you could please let your regional NHS England team have more information.
+It would be helpful if you could please let your regional communications team have more information.
 You may also want to add them to the national NHS 70th birthday website.

 Local and regional organisations are encouraged to consider running events together to avoid duplication and share resources.
-Your regional NHS England will be able to let you know about the plans of other organisations.
+Your regional communications team will be able to let you know about the plans of other organisations.